brightcommerce/internetbs/README.md

 [Domain/Trade](https://internetbs.net/ResellerRegistrarDomainNameAPI/api/04_transfer_trade/08_domain_trade) | The command is used to initiate a .fr/.re/.pm/.yt/.tf/.wf trade.
 [Domain/ChangeTag/DotUK](https://internetbs.net/ResellerRegistrarDomainNameAPI/api/04_transfer_trade/09_domain_change_tag_uk) | The command is intended for transferring away a .uk domain.

-The **InternetBS Client** *does not* provide access to the following Internet.bs API endpoints and not currently slated for inclusion since they not likely to be required by the Brightcommerce API.
-If there are significant requests for these endpoints to be included we'll consider adding them.
+The **InternetBS Client** *does not* provide access to the following Internet.bs API endpoints and are not currently slated for inclusion since they are not likely to be required by the Brightcommerce API.
+If there are significant requests for these endpoints to be included, we'll consider adding them.
 If you would like to add them yourself, we'll be happy to accept merge requests as long as the coding style remains congruent.

 API Endpoint | Description
 --- | ---